yoonhyejin/airflow-with-bigquery-guide/docs/index.md

 [BigQuery](https://cloud.google.com/bigquery/), Google's managed data warehouse, is one of the most frequently used data warehouses for its flexibility and convenience.

 This guide introduces how to create a simple batch ETL pipeline by integrating Airflow with BigQuery.
-The following tutorial is appropriate for users who have basic experience with the ETL process, Bigquery, and writing Airflow DAG,
+The following tutorial is appropriate for users who have a basic experience with the ETL process, Bigquery, and writing Airflow DAG,

 ## Requirements
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)